We are workers with records in Florida building power together to fight for the rights and dignity we deserve.

 Cross Movement Solidarity

 When labor and criminal justice organizations unite, working conditions improve for all.
-We bridge movements, expanding labor's role in carceral reform.
+We bridge movements to expand worker power and challenge exploitation.

 May 6, 2025

-These formerly incarcerated workers took on Florida’s most powerful lobbyist and won.
+These formerly incarcerated temp workers took on the most powerful lobbyist in the state and won.

 May 1, 2025